product background

 Jesús Salazar

-The first time we have purchased coffee from Cafeólogo’s farm in Chiapas, with this wildly complex natural Marsellesa
+A limited lot from Cafeólogo’s farm in Chiapas, a wildly complex natural Marsellesa with notes of stewed blackberry

 About

-Coffee Expression A complex and rich fruit profile of strawberry, raspberry and peach sits atop a base of deep dark chocolate.
+Coffee Expression A complex and rich fruit profile of stewed blackberry sits atop a base of deep dark chocolate.

 Producer Grown on Cafeólogo’s own farm, located in the central valley of Chiapas.